October 12, 2022

 PENNY FOR YOUR THOUGHTS

-When I finally departed the albergue in the early daylight, it was crisp outside, and a low fog hung over the countryside.
+When I finally departed the albergue, it was crisp outside, and a low fog hung over the countryside.
 It didn’t just look like fall now; it was beginning to feel like it in the air.

 I stopped at the small bar in Miraz, just two kilometers down the road, and I was pleasantly surprised to discover they were open this morning.
 But I suspect that had nothing to do with the holiday observance.
-It was almost certainly due to the fact that there was a private albergue right next door to the cafe.
-And pilgrims equal a chance to make money.
+It was almost certainly due to the fact that a private albergue was located right next door.
+And pilgrims provide an opportunity to make money.

-I didn’t need to stop this early, but the cafe was a good excuse to enjoy a proper café con leche.
-And I added on one napolitana, which my host offered to heat it up for me – melting the chocolate inside its center to a warm, gooey deliciousness.
+I didn’t need to take a break this early, but the bar was a good excuse to enjoy a proper café con leche.
+Plus, a napolitana, which my host offered to heat up for me – melting the chocolate inside its center to a warm, gooey deliciousness.

 As I waited for her to make my coffee, I took a gander around the empty establishment.
 The walls were made of stone and mortar.
 And in each of the thick mortar joints, prior patrons balanced their smaller coins on the the narrow stone edges protruding from the walls.

-This ‘game’ gave me an opportunity to rid myself of my (essentially worthless) one and two Euro cent coins.
+This ‘game’ allowed me to rid myself of my (essentially worthless) one and two Euro cent coins.
 But getting the coins to stay put was a bit of a challenge.
 None of the stone edges were actually horizontal.
-So sometimes I’d think my coin was balanced, only to watch it drop to the ground knocking two others coins of their ledges in the process.
+So sometimes I’d think my coin was balanced, only to watch it drop to the ground, knocking two other coins off their ledges in the process.

 My two cents (perched on the wall)